matviimykhailichenko/tso500_dada/README.md

 _Notes_:
 - main code is in file called `snakefile`;
-- test run: 3 hours to stage the run + 7 hours to analyse the run + 3-4 hours to transfer results = 15 hours.
+- test run: 3 hours to stage the run + 7 hours to analyse the run + 3-4 hours to transfer results = 15 hours;
-- unified logging.
+- there is unified logging.
 One can find logs in `logs` directory;
 - exceptions will stop the pipeline, but if raised specifically (not in try statements);
-- it won't log/notify bot if the script it tries to run does now exist
+- it won't log/notify bot if the script it tries to run does now exist;
+- the PYTHONPATH variable should be set to the path of the pipeline repository in the conda environment.

 _Future features:_
 - deleting temporary log files if run had failed and putting failed tag;
 - validate the samplesheet;
-- conteinerization;
+- conteinerisation;
 - make a configuration object;
 - check for available storage;
 - testing with pytest;
 - not deal with temporary logs;
-- search for the tso500 script
+- search for the tso500 script.

 Safety risks:
 - pathlib is deprecated!
 Change to pathlib2.

 Directives:
 - logging in files is needed to see detailed sequence of operations and notifications are needed to receive quick insight into status and if something breaks;
-- variables are named like this {structure name}_{structure type}_{data type}
+- variables shall be named like this {structure name}_{structure type}.
+Example: staging_dir, where staging is the description of structure in question and dir is a type of structure.
+- all variables shall include a hint on their types.

 If something breaks, reach matvii.mykhailichenko@medunigraz.at.